 Our staff can administer Suboxone throughout your loved one’s treatment as it is needed.
 By doing so, the medication assists your loved one throughout the different stages of treatment.
 No matter where people are on their journey toward sobriety, Suboxone will help them remain focused on their treatment until they reach it.
 They are not craving their drugs of choice because of Suboxone, but they also need to obtain a comprehensive recovery plan that we can provide at Allure Detox.

 Your loved one must know what to expect when someone is on Suboxone treatment.
-Suboxone is a depressant, and depressants prevent seizures, relieve muscle spasms and also relieve anxiety.
+Suboxone is a depressant; depressants prevent seizures, relieve muscle spasms, and relieve anxiety.
 They do this by slowing the body’s central nervous system down.
-In contrast, stimulants speed up the messages that the brain and the body send to each other.
+In contrast, stimulants speed up the messages the brain, and the body send each other.